neuroinformatics-unit/NeuroBlueprint/docs/source/file_naming.md

 An example filenames in an ephys folder structure may be: some key-value pairs such as task, run,  (e.g. task-escape, run (run-001).
-Finally, the filename can end with an suffix (OPTIONAL) that indicates a logical group to which it belongs.
+Finally, the filename can end with a suffix (OPTIONAL) that indicates a logical group to which it belongs.
 Anything after the left-most stop (.) is considered the file extension.

 ```